 The university remains open, with emergency management protocols activated and operational modifications and precautions in place.
 Read the latest updates.

 The Honor Pledge

-- Students will oppose every instance of academic dishonesty.
+- Students will oppose and report every instance of academic dishonesty.

 Students attending Appalachian State University Pledge:

 “I pledge on my honor that I have not violated the Appalachian State University Academic Integrity Code.”

 Cheating.
 Using, attempting to use, or giving unauthorized assistance or materials in an effort to gain academic advantage.

 False Information.
 Providing false academic information in any form, regardless of communication method (e.g. e-mail or other electronic communication), with the intent to deceive or mislead.

 Misuse of Academic Materials.
 Acquiring, stealing, damaging, or sharing academic materials without a faculty member’s or student’s consent, for the purpose of gaining an academic advantage.